For the advancement of gemmological science

 - Dr. Taijin Lu - Chief Researcher, Beijing Institute, National Gems and Jewelry Technology Administrative Center (NGTC), China

 - Dr. George R. Rossman - Professor of Mineralogy, Division of Geological and Planetary Sciences, California Institute of Technology, USA

 - Dr. F. Lin Sutherland - Adjunct Professor, School of Science & Health, North Parramatta Campus, University of Western Sydney, Australia

 These individuals will select the winning project and applicant from the shortlisted applications.

-The Call for Applications for the first allocation of the Dr. Eduard Gübelin Research Scholarship is now issued.
-The deadline for applications is 30 June 2014.
+The Call for Applications for the first allocation of the Dr. Eduard Gübelin Research Scholarship is now finalized.
+The deadline for applications was not 30 June 2014.
 The name of the successful project and applicant for the 2014 scholarship will be announced in September 2014.

 Guidelines for applications